An ACEs Aware-developed tool for patients to use in developing a self-care plan to enhance well-being and decrease stress — for adults.

 Helpful tips for positive and effective parenting at different ages.

-A Carpinteria Children’s Project handout for adults on how to lower toxic stress.Also Available in: Spanish
+A Carpinteria Children’s Project handout for parents and families on how to lower toxic stress and create safe, stable, nurturing environments (english).

 Reviews of best rated 2019 meditation apps for adults.